Tim Cullen: Washington Senators (1966–1967)

 On August 8, 1966 at D.C.
 Stadium, in a game against the Detroit Tigers, Cullen made his Major League debut.
 On August 16 at Cleveland Stadium, in a 6-5 win over the Cleveland Indians, Cullen hit a single to left field off of four-time and 1966 AL All-Star pitcher Gary Bell for his first career Major League hit and single.
 On August 17 at Cleveland Stadium, leading off the top of the fifth inning against Cleveland Indians pitcher Steve Hargan, Cullen drew his first career Major League base on balls.
 Cullen was a Topps Rookie All-Star in his inaugural season.

 On August 18, 1967 at D.C.
 Stadium, in a 7-6 walk-off win over the Kansas City Athletics, Cullen hit a walk-off three-run home run to deep left field off of pitcher Paul Lindblad in the bottom of the ninth inning.
 Catcher Paul Casanova and third baseman Ken McMullen scored.
 After trailing 4-6, Cullen became one of the few rookies in Major League Baseball to hit a come-from-behind walk-off home run.

 Chicago White Sox (1968)

 On February 13, 1968, Cullen was traded by the Washington Senators with Buster Narum and Bob Priddy to the Chicago White Sox for Ron Hansen, Dennis Higgins, and Steve Jones.

 Washington Senators (1968–1971)

 In a curious move, on August 2, 1968, Cullen was shipped back mid-season by the Chicago White Sox to the Washington Senators for Hansen, making them the only two players in Major League history to be traded for one another twice in the same season.

 Oakland Athletics (1972)

 On April 15, 1972, Cullen signed as a free agent with the Oakland Athletics.
 Cullen appeared in the 1972 World Series with Oakland.
 Like Gonzalo Márquez, Cullen was a valuable utility for the World Championship team providing support from the bench during the regular season.

-In his career, Cullen was a competent infielder with good instincts and an avid student of the game; but he struggled as a batter.
-Even when he hit in the low .200s, Cullen's glove was enough to get him a considerable playing time.
-He was an above-average major league second baseman and an adequate shortstop and third baseman as well.
-Nevertheless, a rare feat earned him a place in baseball's record book.